 - Ensure the tenant lives in peace and quiet.

-Tenants in Florida have a right to the quiet and peaceful enjoyment of their rented premises.
-Before accessing your tenant’s rented premises, you must serve them with a notice of at least 12 hours.
+Tenants in Florida have a right to the quiet and peaceful enjoyment of their rented premises as per the federal laws.
+Before accessing your tenant’s space, you must serve them with a notice of at least 12 hours.

 And that includes instances where you may need to show the unit to prospective tenants or make repairs.
-The only exception to providing the notice is when entering the tenant’s unit to handle an emergency.
+The only exception to providing the notice is when entering the tenant’s unit to handle an emergency, which is covered under the law and any lease agreements.

 If you were to enter your tenant’s rented unit repeatedly without notice, you’d be liable for tenant harassment.
 Consequently, the tenant may be able to use that as legal grounds to terminate their lease early.

-Landlords in Florida have a duty to provide their tenants with a habitable living space.
+Florida landlords have a duty to provide their tenants with a habitable living space under the rental law and to respond quickly as per any lease agreements.
 The state’s “implied warranty of habitability” requires landlords to provide tenants with certain items in order to comply with local housing, safety, and health codes.

 - Hot and cold running water.